 Myth: You Should Always Pick Fresh Over Frozen Vegetables

-The reason frozen versions can sometimes be more nutritious than fresh ones is because they are often picked and frozen during their prime condition.
+The reason frozen versions can sometimes be more nutritious than fresh ones is because they are often picked and frozen at their prime condition.
 This can mean their nutritional content is a little higher due to it not being lost in transit.

 So if you are worried that you can’t afford/find certain fruits and veggies on your supermarket shelves, don’t be scared to go for the frozen option.
 I know this doesn’t always work for all fruit/veggies.
 I don’t know about you girls, but I’m not a fan of soggy spinach in my salads!